alexing/transcriptions-design-assignment/README.md

 A MyTranscription instance would have an element called `dialogue` which would be a `List[DialogueChunk]`.
 This `DialogueChunk` would have a `List[WordToken]` and a `speaker`.
 This way we could simulate a conversation better and closer to reality.
 Of course, every method would have to adapt to this.
+I did start with this design but it got too complex for the time I had so i simplified it a bit.
 3) More test cases, because you never have enough tests.
 Maybe even a real integration tests once we have more real components to the system.